cloudflare/cloudflare-docs/content/email-security/email-configuration/phish-submissions/_index.md

 ## False negatives

-[Area 1 administrators](/email-security/account-setup/permissions/) can also submit false negatives directly from the dashboard.
+[Area 1 administrators](/email-security/account-setup/permissions/) can also submit false negatives directly from the dashboard:

 1. Log in to the [Area 1 dashboard](https://horizon.area1security.com/).
 2. Select the **Search** bar.